MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copy-project.md

 For information on how to programmatically access Copy Project, see [Develop project templates with Copy Project](dev-copy-project.md).

-## Quotes and Contracts
+## Quotes and contracts
-Quotes and Contracts are not linked to the destination project.
+Quotes and contracts are not linked to the destination project.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]